Adonxs: Activism

-Adonxs is the face of the award winning ad campaign Every Love Is Love that features scenes of him kissing a man before turning to the camera, paraphrasing 1 Corinthians 13:4-7, a biblical text about love frequently read during wedding ceremonies.
+Adonxs is the face of the award-winning ad campaign Every Love Is Love that features scenes of him kissing a man before turning to the camera, paraphrasing 1 Corinthians 13:4-7, a biblical text about love frequently read during wedding ceremonies.
 The Constitution of the Slovak Republic bans same-sex marriage and civil unions.
 "If I'd seen an ad like this in Slovakia as a little boy, I'm sure it would've had a very positive effect on my growing up."
 Speaking in late 2021, Adonxs said he had never considered himself an activist, but "my actions made me one".

 In addition to the campaign, Adonxs has called for an official change of the definition of the word "love" (láska) in the Slovak dictionary, to make it inclusive of all sexual and gender identities.
 The current edition of the dictionary defines love as "an affection of an individual of one gender for an individual of another gender".
 In comparison, the Merriam-Webster dictionary of English language defines love (noun) as "a feeling of strong or constant affection for a person".
 The initiative has yielded a result as the linguistic scientists who authored the dictionary agreed to a change of the definition.

-Since March 2022, he has participated in Artists for Ukraine, an initiative to raise funds for NGOs that provide humanitarian aid and shelter for refugees fleeing the Russian invasion of Ukraine, a neighboring country of his native Slovakia.
-He told Forbes that the news had left him emotionally "paralyzed" for days.
+In March 2022, he participated in Artists for Ukraine, an initiative to raise funds for NGOs that provide humanitarian aid and shelter for refugees fleeing the Russian invasion of Ukraine, a neighboring country of his native Slovakia.

-He performed at Pride parades in Brighton, Bratislava, and Prague.
+Adonxs performed at Pride parades in Brighton, Bratislava, and Prague.
 On 14 October, Adonxs performed at a protest march in memory of two queer victims of the 2022 terrorist attack outside an LGBT bar in Bratislava, Slovakia, carried out by a "radicalized" teenager with anti-LGBT and antisemitic beliefs.
 Addressing the crowd, Adonxs urged the public to "sow love, empathy and humility".

+In early 2023, Adonxs was recognized for his LGBTQ+ activism with the Cena Inakosti Award.

 Artistry

 Adonxs is a natural basso profondo, the deepest bass, while possessing a vocal range that extends up into tenor, which gives him a distinctive timbre in the upper register.
 He has been working on his voice with an opera singer for over a decade.
 His vocals have been described as "haunting", "deeply soulful", "heart-wrenching", "breathtaking", the timbre of his voice as "silky", "recognizable".
-His songs have been characterized as "melancholic", "atmospheric", "reminiscent of film music".

 His songwriting style is narrative, following themes of self-love, lust, confusion, attachment, heartache, moving on from the past, or loneliness.
 Composing all of his songs on the piano, he considers the songwriting process a therapeutic tool and "medicine" for a broken heart.

+Influences

+Adonxs grew up listening to Queen, Depeche Mode, Elton John, Seal, Prince, and has cited AURORA, Sevdaliza, Josef Salvat, Sufjan Stevens, London Grammar, Lorde, Dua Lipa, Birdy, Florence + the Machine as some of his musical influences, while mentioning Woodkid as the key inspiration in his career beginnings.